 - 1. To lead political work relating to women members. - 2.
 To organise women members. - 3.
 To build the Labour Party amongst women across the country. - 4.
 To strengthen the voice and presence of women throughout the Labour Party. - 5.
-To make recommendations to the NEC and its sub-committees relating to women members. - To set a timetable for Labour Party Women's Conference (in consultation with the WCAC), and to oversee the overall direction of the Labour Party Women's Organisation, including Annual Labour Party Women's Conference.
+To make recommendations to the NEC and its sub-committees relating to women members. - 6.
+To set a timetable for Labour Party Women's Conference (in consultation with the WCAC), and to oversee the overall direction of the Labour Party Women's Organisation, including Annual Labour Party Women's Conference.

-- The National Labour Party Women's Committee shall comprise women members of the Labour Party as follows: - A. Voting members: - i.
-Six members elected by CLPs at the Labour Party Women's Conference. - ii.
+- The National Labour Party Women's Committee shall comprise women members of the Labour Party as follows: - A. Voting members: - Six members elected by CLPs at the Labour Party Women's Conference. - ii.
 Six members elected by affiliated trade unions at the Labour Party Women's Conference. - iii.
 One member elected by Socialist Societies at the Labour Party Women's Conference. - iv.
 One member elected by the Women's PLP. - v.
 One member elected by women members of the ALC. - vi.
 One member appointed by each of any Scottish or Welsh Women's Committee - vii.
 The NEC Vice Chair for Women.

 - B. In order to ensure effective communication an joint working across different parts of the Party, the following people will be Ex Officio members of the Committee: - i.
-Women members of the NEC - ii.
-When in Government, the Minister or Secretary of State with responsibility for Women.
+Women members of the NEC - When in Government, the Minister or Secretary of State with responsibility for Women.
 When in Opposition, the relevant Shadow Minister or Secretary of State. - iii.
 One woman member appointed by each of any national BAME, disabled members or Young Labour organisation. - Representatives of other groups within the Labour Party may be invited to attend meeting of the National Labour Party Women's Committee, at the discretion of the Chair. - 3.
 All members of the National Labour Party Women's Committee shall serve a term of two years. - 4.
+All vacancies which arise before the end of the two year term shall be filled in accordance with the procedures outlined for the comparable sections of the NEC. - 5.
 Ex officio members shall not have voting rights.